 Think about how you want your garage to function.
-If you want space for storage and your car in addition to your workspace, determine how much space you want to dedicate to your workshop.
+If you want space for storage, your car, and your workspace, determine how much space you want to dedicate to your workshop.

 You may want to figure out a way to partition your workshop away from the rest of the garage.
 After all, you don’t want to risk sawdust scratching your car.
 This partition can be as simple as a few sheets of plywood.

 If your garage is attached to your house, there are likely outlets in your garage already.
-If it is a separate garage, however, you’ll want to double-check that you have access to power.
+However, if it is a separate garage, you’ll want to double-check that you have access to power.

-If you do have access to power, keep in mind that your power outlets might be placed in unusual locations in your garage.
-You’ll want to construct your workshop shop around the outlets or you’ll want to figure out a way to safely run extension cords to the area.
+If you have power access, keep in mind that your power outlets might be placed in unusual locations in your garage.
+You’ll want to construct your workshop shop around the outlets, or you’ll want to figure out a way to safely run extension cords to the area.

 Determine where you’re going to keep tools

 Take into consideration future purchases as well.
-For example, you may eventually want to upgrade from your cordless drill to a benchtop drill press, such as the one mentioned in this review.
+For example, you may eventually want to upgrade your cordless drill to a benchtop drill press.

 Garages tend to get very chilly in the winter and very hot in the summer.
-Unless your garage is already a part of your HVAC system, you’re going to want to find a way to keep it comfortable while you’re out there working.
+Unless your garage is already a part of your HVAC system, you will want to find a way to keep it comfortable while working there.